0xs34n/summarizely-cli/README.md

 Cloud providers (optional): set `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, or `GOOGLE_API_KEY`.

+Provider order: Ollama → OpenAI → Anthropic → Google → extractive (no LLM).

 ## Development

 - Build: `npm run build`
 - Test: `npm test` (placeholders and unit tests only)

+## Output

+- Files written to `summaries/` (created if missing) with lexicographically sortable names:
+  - `YYYY-MM-DDTHH-mm-ssZ-<videoId>-<slug>.md`
+- Convenience copy at `summaries/latest.md` updated on each run.
+- Unless `--json` is used, the Markdown is also printed to stdout.

+## Behavior & Fallbacks

+- Captions: prefers `yt-dlp` (JSON + VTT).
+If missing, attempts a JS transcript fallback (limited); otherwise prints install guidance.
+- Providers: auto-detects available provider unless `--provider` is set.
+  - If no provider available or selected, uses a deterministic extractive summarizer (no LLM) to ensure useful output.
+- Language: English-only in v1; Mandarin and others coming later.

+## Prompt (LLM mode)

+Markdown only.
+Use only the transcript; no fabrication.
+Structure with: 1) TL;DR (3–5 bullets), 2) Key Ideas (short paragraphs), 3) Steps/How‑to, 4) Data/Stats (numbers, names), 5) Quotes (with [hh:mm:ss] links), 6) Open Questions.
+Bold important concepts.
+Use YouTube links: `https://youtu.be/VIDEO_ID?t=SECONDS`.
+Keep it clear and readable; adapt length to content.

+## Exit Codes

+- 2: invalid URL/args
+- 3: missing dependency (e.g., `yt-dlp`) with guidance shown
+- 4: captions unavailable
+- 5: provider error
+- 1: unknown error

+## Troubleshooting

+- `yt-dlp not found`: install using one of the commands above, then rerun.
+- No provider keys and no Ollama: the CLI will still produce an extractive summary from captions.
+- Output not appearing: ensure you have write permissions to the current directory; use `--output-dir` to change.

+## Roadmap Fit

+- Week 1: captions-first, Markdown output, snapshot tests
+- Week 3: ASR fallback (Whisper), billing gates

 ## Roadmap Fit